Cloud Insight FAQ

 A. See how to delete the Agent for your OS.

-A. If installation has not been completed properly, you can reinstall Agent in the following way:
+A. If the installation was not normally performed, you can reinstall it properly in the following ways:

 • Linux